-Since 2006 Israel has been receiving support from the TAIEX instrument and has become one of the most frequent users of this instrument amongst ENP countries.
-The financing agreement for the first bi-lateral allocation in support to the European Neighbourhood Policy Action Plan was signed in July 2008 in order to implement twinning activities.
+Since 2006 Israel has been receiving support from the TAIEX instrument and has since become one of the most frequent users of this instrument amongst ENP Souths countries.
+The financing agreement for the first bi-lateral allocation in Support to the ENP Action Plan was signed in July 2008 in order to implement twinning activities.

-Nine twinning projects financed under the 2007-2010 credits have been successfully completed.
-These projects benefitted the Israeli Law, Information and Technology Authority; the Ministry of Transport and Road Safety; the Equal Employment Opportunities Commission, the Ministry of Communications, Ministry of Environmental Protection, three twinning projects with the Ministry of Agriculture and Rural Development (two on Veterinary Services/Animal Health and Rural Development) started in November 2011 and June 2015 respectively.
-The twinning projects with the Israel Central Bureau of Statistics have been recently completed and a new one has been identified, and is set to start in 2016.
-New twinning project with the Israeli Ministry of Communications is in its early preparatory stage.

-Negotiations for the two new twinning projects have started with the Ministry of Energy and the PM- Authority for the Advanced of the Status of Women.
+Nine twinning projects have been successfully implemented.
+These projects benefitted the Israeli Law, Information and Technology Authority; the Ministry of Transport and Road Safety; the Equal Employment Opportunities Commission; the Ministry of Communications; Ministry of Environmental Protection; and the Ministry of Agriculture and Rural Development.
+Three twinning projects are ongoing.
+New twining project with the Israeli Ministry of Communications is in its early preparatory stage.
+Negotiations for the two new twinning projects have started with the Ministry of Education, Ministry of Economy and Industry, and Ministry of Energy.

-Results-Oriented Monitoring experts have consistently highlighted the success rate of past projects.
+Results-Oriented Monitoring experts have consistently highlighted the high impact of past projects.
 External monitoring was coupled with an ex post Twinning Review Mission organised with regard to the twinning project with the Israeli Equal Employment Opportunities Commission in December 2012.
-This mission was a pioneer of its kind in the ENP South region and underlined the sustainable impact of the twinning project.
+This mission was a pioneer of its kind in the ENI South region and underlined the sustainable impact of the twinning projects.